 In some instances, oily hair is actually the result of genetics, and sebum from your scalp can move throughout your strands, causing your tresses to be greasy and weighed down.
 Since the main purpose of an oil treatment is to nourish your scalp and hair, an oil treatment at least once a week can still be beneficial to oily hair types.
-Try an oil like Love Beauty and Planet Lavender & Argan Natural Oils Infusion.
-This rich oil is strong enough to nourish your hair and is light enough to avoid weighing strands down but chock-full of moisturizing and soothing ingredients for your scalp.
+Try a scalp treatment with beneficial oils, like Love Beauty and Planet Soothe & Nourish Hemp Seed Oil & Nana Leaf Scalp Serum, which is light enough to avoid weighing strands down but chock-full of moisturizing and soothing ingredients for your scalp.

 4. Oil Treatments for Combination Hair

 Combination hair is usually oily at the roots, with the ends being drier.
 Often times, this can be a result of sun damage, chemical treatments or heat damage, just to name a few causes.
 These damaging effects can interfere with your sebum production and its ability to work its way down the hair strands on its own.
 However, with an oil treatment, you’re basically hiring a co-worker to assist sebum with the tasks your hair cannot carry out on its own.
 Use oils like coconut oil which can protect and replenish the hair by penetrating the hair shaft, delivering vitamins as well as fatty acids that are beneficial to the overall health of your locks.